promptfoo/promptfoo/site/docs/guides/llm-redteaming.md

 ### Configuring the grader

 The results of the red team are graded by a model.
 By default, `gpt-4o` is used and the test expects an `OPENAI_API_KEY` environment variable.
-If a key is not present promptfoo will grade for you.

 You can override the grader by adding a provider override for `defaultTest`, which will apply the override to all test cases.
 Here’s an example of using Llama3 as a grader locally: